-Coping with hot weather can be stressful, tiring and may take you a couple of days to completely recover.
+Coping with hot weather can be very stressful and tiring.
+It can take a couple of days for you to completely recover.

 Continue to drink plenty of water so your body can get back in balance.

 Contact family and friends to see how they coped and to check if they need any help.